 - Increases cancer detection in women with dense breasts.3D mammograms can be performed in conjunction with a 2D exam for screening purposes or by itself as a diagnostic mammogram.

-Breast tomosynthesis is essentially a three-dimensional (3D) mammogram which has been shown in clinical studies using Hologic systems to be superior to conventional 2D mammography alone.
+Breast tomosynthesis is essentially a three-dimensional (3D) mammogram which has been shown in clinical studies to be superior to conventional 2D mammography alone.

 3D mammography allows the breast tissue to be examined in thin ‘layers’, typically 1mm thick.